TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Frontend.rst

 FLUIDTEMPLATE
 -------------

-More often the File Reference information will not be available explicitly.
+More often the file reference information will not be available explicitly.
 The :ref:`FLUIDTEMPLATE <t3tsref:cobj-fluidtemplate>` content object has a :ref:`dataProcessing <t3tsref:cobj-fluidtemplate-properties-dataprocessing>` property which can be used to call up the :php:`\TYPO3\CMS\Frontend\DataProcessing\FilesProcessor`